OskarHulter/oskarhulter-dev-blog/src/content/blog/blog-launch.md

 ## Welcome

-I'm excited to announce the launch of my new blog.
-I hope you find it useful, informative and inspiring.
-In this post I'll tell you a bit about why I started this blog, what's changed since then and how to get involved with it if you want to.
+I'm excited to announce the launch of my new blog about software development.
+I plan to feature

+- tutorials & explainations
+- reviews of packages & services
+- my pick of the best dev resources
+- spicy takes on the latest trends
+- learning optimization tips
+- stress reduction techniques

 Whether you are an experienced developer or just getting started, this blog will provide valuable insights into the why and how of common code patterns.

 ## Why create a blog?

+In this post I'll tell you a bit about why I started this blog.

 You're probably wondering, "Does the world need another blog?"